iai-group/DialogueKit/docs/source/concepts.rst

 Agents and users are the participants in a dialog.
 Generally, it is assumed that the agent is a conversational system and the user is a human.
 However, the agent might be played by a human ("Wizard-of-Oz") and the human user might be simulated.

 DialogueKit assumes the agent to always start the conversation and also end it.
 (A user can initialize ending a conversation, but the responsibility lies on the agent to actually stop it.)

 Agent
 -----
 :py:mod:`dialoguekit.agent.agent`

-Represents a conversational agent with its own dialogue policy, natural language understanding, and natural language generation components.
+Represents a conversational agent with some intelligent capabilities (typically defined by the dialogue policy, natural language understanding, and natural language generation components).

-DialogueKit is shipped with some sample agents.
+DialogueKit is shipped with some sample agents (**TODO:** reference sample agents page).
 These are described below:

 .. todo:: Move these to a separate sample_agents module outside dialoguekit (https://github.com/iai-group/DialogueKit/issues/153)